unh-comp-master-project/unh-comp-master-project.github.io/competencies.md

 research skills and plan on pursuing a Ph.D. or seek a career in research.

 ### Professional Competencies
+* Analyze the project's computing problem and requirements to identify a technically sound solution
 * Design, implement, and evaluate the project's computing-based solution
-* Communicated effectively with your classmates, faculty advisor, course instructor, and project/thesis committee members
+* Communicate effectively with your classmatespeers, faculty advisor, course instructor, and thesis committee members
+    * *Master's Thesis*: In addition, communicate effectively with thesis committee members
 * Demonstrate professional responsibility in all project activities and make informed judgments based on legal and ethical principles
 * Participate and contribute effectively as a member of this class